 Embracing the information I’ve shared above, I realised that even if there were some minor strain that had occurred in everyday life & exercise, my amazing body would soon sort it out.
 I gently continued to kneel without fear of the future, not worrying about it, considerately kept up my exercise programme, and gave it time to settle, and sure enough within a few weeks, it had self-resolved and I’ve had no problems since.

-A number of years ago (prior to my SIRPA training & my mindbody knowledge), I went through a particularly hectic & stressful few years.
-I ate for comfort and let exercise slide – I had felt that something had to give and I chose that to be my own self-care.
+A number of years ago (just prior to my SIRPA training & my mindbody knowledge), I went through a particularly hectic & stressful few years.
+I ate for comfort and let exercise slide – I'd felt that something had to give, and I chose for that to be my own self-care.
 (I now know what a daft choice that was!!)

-As I learned about the mindbody approach to wellbeing & the vital importance of daily self-care and attention, I returned to exercise – Figure 8 Fitness & dance on my Amazon stick.
+As I learned about the mindbody approach to wellbeing & the vital importance of daily self-care, I returned to exercise – Figure 8 Fitness & Dance on my Amazon Fire stick.
 Great fun, great music and great movements.
 However, my right hip didn’t go anywhere near the range of movement required or the equivalent range of my left hip.
 And it hurt to try.

 Embracing the information above that I’d recently learned and was delighted to accept and embody, each day I gently encouraged my right hip to nudge into the pain and stiffness, knowing that my amazing body would gradually adapt to the range of movement it needed to reclaim.
 I didn’t have any fear and I expected it to eventually get there.
 And it did – perhaps over the next 3 months or so.
 My right hip became as mobile and comfortable as my left hip once again - & its coordination & speed of movement caught up too!

-Without this knowledge I’ve shared with you, I might have decided my right hip was damaged – troubling arthritis was on its way – and that I shouldn’t do any exercise or movement that provoked the pain.
-The movement would likely still be limited, probably lessened further, the pain worse and I’d be thinking I had a dodgy hip – avoiding certain activities and exercise - & maybe expecting & fearing the possibility of surgery in the future (although hip replacement surgery is generally very successful, alongside the huge placebo effect of joint surgery).
+Without this knowledge that I shared above, I might have decided my right hip was damaged – that troubling arthritis was on its way – and that I shouldn’t do any exercise or movement that provoked the pain.
+The movement would likely still be limited, probably lessened further, the pain worse and I’d be thinking I had a dodgy hip – avoiding certain activities and exercise - & maybe expecting & fearing the possibility of surgery in the future (although hip replacement surgery is generally very successful - alongside the huge placebo effect of surgery).

-Can you see the effect of how misguided information, fears and expectations can lead to objective changes and worsening symptoms over time?
+I wonder if you can see the effect of how misguided information, fears and expectations can lead to less movement & function, and worsening symptoms over time?

-I appreciate this may feel a long-winded way of explaining the effects of fear and expectation on our symptoms, yet I hope it has been a useful one!
+I appreciate this may feel a long-winded way of explaining the effects of fear and expectation on our symptoms, yet I hope it's been a useful one!

 Your Way Out and Forwards

-Lots more fascinating and life-changing help and strategies for relief and recovery fill my 10 Step Freedom From Pain programme – which is now getting so close to being ready on its new online platform – offering a life-time of easily accessible and updated guidance and support, helping clients achieve success and a life-time of wellbeing & freedom from persisting pain and other chronic symptoms.
+Lots more fascinating and life-changing help and strategies for relief and recovery fill my live & online Freedom From Pain programme – which is now getting so close to being ready on its new online platform – offering a life-time of easily accessible and updated guidance and support, helping clients achieve success and a life-time of wellbeing & freedom from persisting pain and other chronic symptoms.

 If you’re ready to find out more and would like to discuss your own story with me and see whether you’d be a good fit for the Freedom From Pain programme, please do book a free Discovery Call with me here.